google/go-cloud/samples/guestbook/README.md

 ## Running Locally

-You will need to run a local MySQL database server. `localdb.sh` is a script that runs a temporary database using Docker:
+You will need to run a local MySQL database server and set up a directory that simulates a bucket. `localdb.sh` is a script that runs a temporary database using Docker:

 ```shell
 ./localdb.sh